|

 I do several jars or glasses at once.
 By the time I am finished with the last glass the first one is good to go.

-Apply frost paint to glass
+Apply frost paint to Glass

 Put a puddle of paint on your palette.
 I like using palette paper but you can use what you prefer.